tofran/PortugalWebBlocking/README.md

 # [List of websites blocked in Portugal][1]

+**2017-11-01 WARNING: THIS IS OUTDATED, I'm going to start maintaining this soon (check the other branches)**

 This repo contains (some of) the domains currently being blocked by ISP's in Portugal.

 **blockList.txt** - A simple list of the blocked domains domains